722: Molecular and Cellular Neuroscience (722A, B, C)

 BLOCK 1 – Neuroscience Bootcamp: Introduction to Techniques Used in Studying the Nervous System/Electrical Signaling (NBIO 722A) Because the students taking the Core course have diverse backgrounds, this block is divided into two sections.

 Block 1a: Neuroscience Bootcamp: Introduction to Techniques Used in Studying the Nervous System Because the students taking the Core course have diverse backgrounds, the first block serves as an introduction to neurobiology as well as an overview of many of the techniques students will encounter while reading materials and papers for the rest of the course.
-Examples of topics covered include statistics and hypothesis testing, molecular biology and genetic engineering, confocal microscopy, and functional anatomy of the rodent brain.
+Examples of topics covered include statistics and hypothesis testing, biochemistry, molecular biology and genetic engineering, confocal microscopy, and functional anatomy of the rodent brain.

 BLOCK 2 – Synaptic Transmission and Intracellular Signaling (NBIO 722B) This block focuses on neurotransmitter signaling through distinct receptor subclasses.
 Topics include G-protein coupled receptors and associated signaling, receptor binding theory, ionotropic and metabotropic glutamate and GABA receptors, receptor trafficking and localization.